 “As a community lead, I think it’s important to build good relationships with the specific stakeholder.
 Keep everyone connected and establish a clear structure so we mutually know what is expected.
 In addition, my goal is to increase the value for the stakeholders as a whole by connecting.
 By bringing together the knowledge and insights of our stakeholders, you often come up with the most valuable lessons and new ideas.”

-Also in her private life she is the guiding force of the family for husband Tristan and their three year old twins
+Also in her private life, she is the guiding force of the family for her husband and their three-year-old twins

 Mattijs Land – Research Lead